AI assistant — not human

 EPC Group's Copilot deployment follows these steps in every enterprise engagement.

-No. Copilot generates DAX queries that run against your semantic model.
-It does not have direct access to your source database or data lake.
-Row-level security applies to all Copilot responses — users only see data they are already authorized to view.
+No, Copilot generates DAX queries that work with your semantic model.
+It does not access your source database or data lake directly.

-Copilot handles standard patterns well — SUM, CALCULATE, time intelligence (YTD, prior period), and filtered aggregations.
-Complex custom business logic, recursive calculations, or highly nested DAX still requires manual authoring by a DAX expert.
+However, complex custom business logic, recursive calculations, and highly nested DAX still need manual authoring by a DAX expert.

 Six core capabilities that transform how enterprise users interact with business intelligence.